Werewolf in a Girls' Dormitory

-Werewolf in a Girls' Dormitory (Lycanthropus) is a 1961 Italian mystery horror film directed by Paolo Heusch and written by Ernesto Gastaldi.
+Werewolf in a Girls' Dormitory (Lycanthropus, also released as Monster Among the Girls) is a 1961 Italian mystery horror film directed by Paolo Heusch, written by Ernesto Gastaldi, and starring Barbara Lass, Carl Schell, Curt Lowens, and Maurice Marsac.
 The plot follows a girls' detention facility that is plagued by attacks from an unknown entity.

 Plot

 Wolves have been roaming around a girls' reformatory.
 When the girls begin to get murdered, suspicion focuses on both the wolves and on a handsome, newly hired science teacher, who might be a werewolf.

 Production

-Werewolf in a Girls' Dormitory was shot in 1961 around Cinecittà Studios and Rome.
-In the film, director Paolo Heusch is credited under the name Richard Benson.
-One of the films screenwriters Ernesto Gastaldi explained that it was mandatory to give yourself an English name in Italian productions of the time because "that's the way the producers wanted it."
+Werewolf in a Girls' Dormitory was shot in 1961 at Cinecittà Studios and on-location in Rome.
+Much of the cast and crew adopted English-sounding pseudonyms for the film, such as 'Richard Benson' (director Paolo Heusch), 'Julian Berry' (writer Ernesto Gastaldi), and 'Francis Berman' (composer Armando Trovajoli).
+Gastaldi later explained that it was mandatory to give yourself an English name in Italian productions of the time because "that's the way the producers wanted it."

-The German actor Curt Lowens plays the werewolf in the film.
+German-American actor Curt Lowens plays the werewolf in the film.
 Lowens described the werewolf transformations as being shot in reverse starting with full make-up and shot in reverse with more elements of his transformations being removed, the whole process shot with dissolves taking over three hours.
-Lowens described shooting the film as a chaotic experience with actors all predominantly speaking different languages: French, English, Italian and German.
+Lowens described shooting the film as a chaotic experience with actors all predominantly speaking different languages: English, Italian, French and German.